SamyPesse/draft-js-code/README.md

 ##### `CodeUtils.hasSelectionInBlock(editorState)`

 Returns true if user is editing a code block.
+You should call this method to encapsulate all other methods when limiting code edition behaviour to `code-block`.

 ##### `CodeUtils.handleKeyCommand(editorState, command)`